 Yes, because the court retains a copy of the original birth certificate.
 I am going to need to clarify this because it is tricky and there is a danger if I try to describe it now.
 I do not want to do that.
 I think the noble Lord is asking for clarification, but I am going to need to write to him, if he will accept that, to clarify the situation.

-I do not want to delay things, but surrogacy is a special situation because the child is developed in another uterus so there are epigenetic factors which may act on that child’s development.
-We are now beginning to understand, for example from the study that I am involved with in Singapore, that things which happen when the baby is in utero can affect cognitive development and other sorts of development later in life.
+I do not want to delay things, but surrogacy is a special situation because the child is developed in another uterus, so there are epigenetic factors which may act on that child’s development.
+We are now beginning to understand—for example, from the study that I am involved with in Singapore—that things which happen when the baby is in utero can affect cognitive development and other sorts of development later in life.
 It is therefore slightly different from a normal donated gamete in a usual IVF setting or simple artificial insemination.
-That is why I wondered whether there will be clarity about exactly the nature of the bearing mother as opposed to the genetic mother because that seems to be important.
+That is why I wondered whether there will be clarity about the exact nature of the bearing mother as opposed to the genetic mother, because that seems to be important.
 Is that recorded on the certificate?

 I am glad that over the years I have had to do my homework because I am now going to be in debates with the noble Lord, Lord Winston.
 I think that the issue is covered by the licensing of the clinics which are under an obligation to maintain a record if they are HFEA-licensed in this country.
 I believe that in certain jurisdictions abroad to which people go for surrogacy, notably California and Canada, clinics are similarly required to meet certain standards of record-keeping.